bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 ### Printing from Host

-Octoprint, Pronterface etc, connected to a TFT's serial port, can browse both the TFT's and mainboard's media devices and start a print that will be handled by the host (TFT or mainboard).
+OctoPrint, ESP3D, Pronterface etc, connected to a TFT's serial port, can browse both the TFT's and mainboard's media devices and start a print that will be handled by the host (TFT or mainboard).
 The following actions and the related triggering G-codes are currently supported by the TFT fw:

 |                               | **TFT SD CARD**                                                                              | **TFT USB DISK**      | **onboard SD**         |
 | :---------------------------- | :------------------------------------------------------------------------------------------- | :-------------------- | :--------------------- |